stenglein-lab/taxonomy_pipeline/README.md

 /home/databases/human/GCRh38.rev.2.bt2
 ```

-You will need to setup this host_mapping file to specify which host reference genomes (bowtie2 indexes) should be used to remove host reads from your datasets.
-You can edit the provided `input/host_mapping.txt` file or you can create a new file and specify its location using the `--host_map_file` command line argument when you run nextflow.

 If you fail to specify a host mapping file the pipeline will warn you that no host filtering will be performed.
-If you do specify host filtering, you don't necessarily need to perform filtering for all datasets: Any dataset whose fastq file name doesn't match one of the patterns in the host map file will not be host filtered.
+Note that you don't necessarily need to perform filtering: Any dataset whose fastq file name doesn't match one of the patterns in the host map file will not be host filtered.

-#### Step 4.
+#### Step 3.
 Actually run the pipeline

 Now you actually need to run the pipeline.
 An example command to run it:

 ```
 # assuming you are in the pipeline main directory (2022_3_analyis in the example above)
-nextflow run main.nf -resume -profile singularity,local --host_map_file input/host_mapping.txt
+nextflow run stenglein-lab/taxonomy_pipeline -resume -profile singularity,local --host_map_file input/host_mapping.txt
 ```

 This assumes you are working on a server with nextflow and conda installed.
 See the Dependencies below for more information on these dependencies.